 This Protection Profile (PP) describes the security requirements for Client Virtualization and provides a minimal baseline set of requirements targeted at mitigating well-defined threats.

-This PP is based on requirements identified in the Distributed Management Task Force (DMTF) white paper dated September 5, 2012.
+This PP is derived from the Protection Profile for Server Virtualization Version 1.1 (PP_SV_V1.1), which was based on requirements identified in the Distributed Management Task Force (DMTF) white paper dated September 5, 2012.
 The DMTF document defines design goals and requirements for the secure implementation of server virtualization solutions.
-This protection profile has distilled over 100 requirements from the DMTF paper down to a core of approximately 50 requirements considered by the authors to be fundamental to the security of Virtualization Systems.

 Glossary